paladp/cs203-S2019-assessment/README.md

 ## Problems with the Assessment Sheet

-If you have any problems with this Conduct Guide, then please create an issue in this repository using the "Issues" link at the top of this site.
+If you have any problems with this Assessment Sheet, then please create an issue in this repository using the "Issues" link at the top of this site.